penn-cnt/Scheid_EC_network_tools/Data/README.txt

 Networks.mat  (11/20/19): All patients, networks generated from UEO clean data, gamma=0.5 Partitions.mat (11/20/19): Partitions generated from Networks.mat, gamma = 0.5, beta=0.01
-Energy.mat (2/3/19):
-EnergySOZInf.mat (8/13/19): Energy with SOZ as control points, using average bandpower across entire preictal period as a reference
+Energy.mat (2/8/20): Energy with single-point control energy EnergySOZ.mat (2/8/20): Energy with SOZ as control points, using average bandpower across entire preictal period as a reference, input is gaussian, A_s is NOT normalized!
-EenrgySOZInf_B1.mat (8/8/19): settings same as above, however B=1 at control points, zero else.
+EenrgySOZ_B1.mat (2/8/20): settings same as above, however B=1 at control points, 'relax' elsewhere along diagonal, A_s was normalized, 1000 permutations
-EnergySOZInf_spread.mat (8/13/19): same as EnergySOZInf.mat... no idea.
+EnergySOZ_spread.mat (2/8/20): same as EnergySOZ_B1.mat, but used Gaussian Spread with parameter sigma, A_s was normalized, 1000 permutations

 dataSets_clean.mat: